bazelbuild/rules_docker/docker/util/README.md

       <td>
         List of strings; optional
         <p>
           Extra flags to pass to the docker run command.
+You may want to use this to override the `entrypoint` for images with a non-standard entrypoint with `["--entrypoint=''"]`.
+These flags only apply to the build step of this rule, and do not affect the output layer.
+That is, if you change the entrypoint here, and use the layer in a `container_image` later, the entrypoint of that image will not be changed.
         </p>
       </td>
     </tr>